mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 incrementally loads data into memory.
 It is necessary when operating on large amounts of data; its usage in the training routine is further discussed in :ref:`the advanced training section <advanced training>`.
-For testing a model, it is simply prudent to enable, since a lot of data may be involved.
+For testing a model, it is prudent to enable, since a lot of data may be involved.
 The accompanying syntax for these three options is

       .. code-block:: python